savannahostrowski/gruyere/CONTRIBUTING.md

 If you'd like to use another editor/IDE, just create a fork + clone the repo!

-## Adding yourself to the contributors listed in the Ghost README
+## Adding yourself to the contributors listed in the Gruyere README
 If you'd like to be included in the list of contributors, you can follow [these instructions](https://allcontributors.org/docs/en/bot/usage) to do so!